mrYakamoto/anagrams-1-detecting-anagrams/README.md

 * [Anagram on Wikipedia](http://en.wikipedia.org/wiki/Anagram)

 ## Learning Goals
-* Modeling a simple real-world procedure in Ruby
+* Model a simple real-world procedure in Ruby.
-* Method definition, arguments, and return values
+* Method definition, arguments, and return values.
-* Common string methods
+* Common string methods.

 ## As you're coding, ask yourself...
 * Do I have a clear understanding of how this procedure works?